 What do we do about fake news?

 Google and Facebook have announced new steps to handle fake information with the debut of reporting and flagging tools.
-Media organizations such as the BBC and Channel 4 also have established fact-checking websites While these are welcome improvements, electronic media literacy and developing abilities to critically evaluate data are crucial skills for anybody surfing the world wide web and particularly for young folks.
+Media organizations such as the BBC and Channel 4 also have established fact-checking websites while these are welcome improvements, electronic media literacy and developing abilities to critically evaluate data are crucial skills for anybody surfing the internet and particularly for young folks.

 The quantity of increase in news and information highlights the demand for critical thinking.
 Kids will need to create critical thinking.
 This is an integral ability for young people to prepare yourself and to grow since they enter third level education.